bordeaumaxime/pokesearch/PokeSearch/README.md

 It uses MVVM architecture. `SearchScreen` uses the `SearchViewModel` and data to display is passed through `SearchUiState` using a `StateFlow`.

+The screen has 4 states:
+- Empty (before the user types anything)
+- Loading (when we are fetching data)
+- Data (when there is a successful result)
+- Error (when we could not retrieve data)

 ### Data

 The entry point to the data layer is the `PokemonRepository` that returns a `Pokemon` instance.